Skip to main content

 1. Paths are Semantic Objects, Not Strings

 For a decade, Python developers used the os.path module.
 It was clunky, treating paths as simple strings.
-To get the parent directory of a file, you had to wrap it in nested functions: os.path.dirname(os.path.dirname(filepath)).
+To get the parent directory of a file, you had to wrap it in nested procedural functions: os.path.dirname(os.path.dirname(filepath)).

 import os